cmdruid/regtest-workbench/README.md

 # Regtest Node

-A containerized stack of Bitcoin and Ligtning, plus a full suite of development tools.
+A containerized stack of Bitcoin and Lightning, plus a full suite of development tools.
 Prototype and deploy your next project with lightning speed!

 ## How to Use